apache/openwhisk/docs/README.md

 1. **API host** (name or IP address) for the OpenWhisk deployment you want to use.
 2. **Authorization key** (username and password) which grants you access to the OpenWhisk API.

-The API host can be acquired from the `edge.host` property in `whisk.properties` file, which is generated during deployment of OpenWhisk.
+The API host can be acquired from the `api.host` property in `whisk.properties` file, which is generated during deployment of OpenWhisk.
 Run the following command from your `openwhisk` directory to set the API host:

 ```